jaggy/jag.gy.bak/source/about.md

 extends: _layouts.post
 section: content
 title:   About
+excerpt: Hi there, I'm Jaggy!
+I'm a designer that loves writing, typography, UX, and code too.
 ---
 Hi there, I'm Jaggy!
 I'm a designer that loves writing, typography, UX, and code too.